 We have not had the report audited.
-There are some limitation to the scope - not all suppliers have been evaluated under the BSCI index but only based on buying volume.
-Further, our materiality analysis is based on a limited number of customers and employees.
-However, a substantial amount of internal work has been completed to ensure we target critical areas.
+There are some limitation to the scope - not all suppliers have been evaluated under the amfori BSCI index but only based on buying volume.
+Further,

 GRI CONTENT INDEX

 GRI 101: Foundation 2017 (does not include disclosures)